vedph/cadmus-doc/migration/rendering/samples/tei-simple-ps.md

 3 --> 4[possem]
 ```

+## Filtering

 We now apply to this tree a filter whose task is to add branching at each point where the text of each source (witness or author) diverges from the base text, limiting the children of each node to maximum two.
 To this end, whenever a branching occurs the filter inserts a new blank node which forks into two branches.

-This apparatus layer merger tree filter collects variants from apparatus fragments, merging into a single tree each version of the text as deduced from the apparatus (of course we are assuming that such information is present).
+This _apparatus layer merger tree filter_ collects variants from apparatus fragments, merging into a single tree each version of the text as deduced from the apparatus (of course we are assuming that such information is present).
 The procedure is:

 1. collect all the unique source identifiers from witnesses and authors.
 Each of these sources corresponds to a text version.
 The result is: